Why Not Truck

 Works, What Doesn't

-to migrate, simply because we have been stuck for a week.
+to migrate, simply because we have been stuck for days with un-flyable weather.

-This is not about us —it's about the birds.
+This project is not about the people on the team — it's about the birds.